adinarayanaraju5/project_logs_analysis/README.md

 ## Overview
-The aim of the project is to create a reporting tool using python which can fetch reports from a large database of news website. the database is a PostgreSQL database with schema containing three tables:articles, authors and log.
+The aim of the project is to create a reporting tool using python which can fetch reports from a large database of news website.
+The news database is a PostgreSQL database with schema containing three tables:articles, authors and log.
 By using this three tables we should get the relational reports which tells about popular three articles of all time, popular article authors and days with more than 1% of requests which lead to errors.

 ## Prerequisites
 * [Python 3](https://www.python.org/downloads/)-To connect to PostgreSQl database and send queries.